joncline/leadplanning/README.md

 This package provides customizations and automation for Salesforce Lead management, an activity management innovation that emphasizes internal motivation - checking off boxes, crossing off your to-do list, activites like that.
 Lead management is focused on planning and tracking next steps.
 It includes custom fields, a flow for automating task creation, a list view, and a permission set for user access.

+##Overview Steps

+1. Add the Activity Type, Next Step, and Next Step Date to the page layout or lightning record page
+2. Open or create a Lead
+3. Fill out the Activity Type, Next Step, and Next Step Date.
+Set the Next Step Date to a day within this week
+4. Open the My Leads Next 7 Days List View
+5. Any Leads with a Next Step Date less than or equal to 7 days away will appear
+6. Fill out the Completed Step Notes field
+7. Click Save
+8. Expected Result: The Activity Type, Next Step, and Next Step Date fields are nulled out.
+9. This enables you to write down the next step and prepares you to do this again next week!
+10. Set the Next Step Date to more than a week away from today
+11. When you save the edits and refresh the list view, the Lead is removed from your To-Do items
+12. Congrats!
+Take a deep breath of satisfaction!
+You've finished your Lead Activities!

 ## Contents

 - **objects/Lead.object**